NicholasZolton/NicholasZolton/README.md

 - 👋 Hi, I’m @NicholasZolton
 - 👀 I’m interested in doing backend Java development, Data Science, and Cloud Computing.
-- 🌱 I’m currently learning C++ at UTD as well as Python and Java in my personal time.
+- 🌱 I’m currently learning C/C++ at UTD as well as Python, Java, and Javascript (NodeJS, ThreeJS) in my personal time.
 - 💞️ I’m looking to collaborate on any open source projects.
 - 📫 Feel free to contact me at nicholaszolton@gmail.com with any questions or concerns!